KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/effective-prompts-for-ai-image-generator.md

 **Example prompts:**

+* “Add a header and subheader for the main message.”
-* “Add clear space at the bottom for headline text.”
+* “Include space at the bottom for a ‘Shop Now’ CTA button.”
+* “Add T&Cs text at the bottom in smaller font.”
 * “Place the brand logo in the top-right corner.”
-* “Leave room in the center for a CTA button or offer area.”

 <Callout icon="💡" theme="default">
   ### **Prompt Tips**